EmilieTrouillard/ComputationalTools/README.md

 The project is split in several subfolders to improve understandability.

+* apsp: Stores script generating shortest paths for all pairs (all pairs shortest path).

-* bfs: Stores everything related to bfs.
+* bfs: Stores everything related to bfs (standard & map reduce versions).

 * data: Stores all data used in the project.